Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-otp/how-to-program-a-static-password.md

 }
 ```

+### Manual updates

+If a slot has already been configured with a generated static password, that password can be updated to a new randomly generated password by pressing and holding the contact of the YubiKey for 8-15 seconds.
+When the contact is released, the indicator light will flash.
+Touching the contact again confirms the change, and the new static password is yielded.

+To enable this feature, [AllowManualUpdate()](xref:Yubico.YubiKey.Otp.Operations.ConfigureStaticPassword.AllowManualUpdate%28System.Boolean%29) must be set to ``true``.
+However, the [static ticket flag](xref:Yubico.YubiKey.Otp.ConfigurationFlags.StaticTicket) must be set or an exception will be thrown when calling ``AllowManualUpdate()``.
+At this time, the SDK does not provide an operations class for toggling the static ticket flag.
+[Configuration flags](xref:Yubico.YubiKey.Otp.ConfigurationFlags), including the static ticket flag, can only be manipulated via the lower level [ConfigureSlotCommand class](xref:Yubico.YubiKey.Otp.Commands.ConfigureSlotCommand).

+For more information on working with command classes, see the [SDK programming guide](xref:UsersManualCommands).

 ## Slot reconfiguration and access codes

 If a slot is protected by an access code and you wish to reconfigure it with a static password, you must provide that access code with ``UseCurrentAccessCode()`` during the ``ConfigureStaticPassword()`` operation.
 Otherwise, the operation will fail and throw the following exception: